 Schools are required to keep student course enrolment details in TRACS up to date and accurate throughout the year.

-Schools maintaining accurate information on what courses students are studying and making course movements promptly helps in preparing for exams and other external assessments, including developing the exam timetable and scheduling of exams to avoid exam clashes, printing of exam papers and appointing the correct number of exam supervisors and markers, as well as being able to provide all students with accurate results statements at the end of the year.
+Schools should maintain accurate information on the courses students are studying and should make course movements promptly.
+This helps with preparing for exams and other external assessments, including developing the exam timetable and scheduling of exams to avoid exam clashes, printing of exam papers and appointing the correct number of exam supervisors and markers, as well as being able to provide all students with accurate results statements at the end of the year.

 TLOs and teachers should ensure that their students understand the impact course changes could have on what certificates a student may be eligible to receive at the end of their studies.
-The Course planner on TASC’s website can help students check if they are on track for the TCE standards and credit points needed for their future pathway.
+The Course planner and the TCE Achievement Checklist on TASC’s website can help students check if they are on track for the TCE standards and credit points needed for their future pathway.
 Course changes can also impact on eligibility for an ATAR, see University entrance for ATAR eligibility information.

 Support available

-Schools’ TASC Liaison Officer can assist the school in understanding the requirements.
+The schools’ TASC Liaison Officer (TLO) can assist the school in understanding the requirements.
 TLOs can contact TASC for help and if they have any questions, by contacting TLO@tasc.tas.gov.au

 The course movement closure dates for TASC courses in 2025:

-• Schools cannot move students into or between any Level 3 or 4 course after the first week of Term 3 (after 25 July 2025).
+• Schools cannot move students into or between any Level 3 or 4 course after the first week of Term 3 (that is, no changes after COB on 25 July 2025).

-After the closure dates, schools cannot make the specified course movement changes in TRACS, and the DECYP systems feeding into TRACS (i.e. EduPoint and Web Preferences) will not update student course enrolment information within TRACS.
+From 1 September, schools cannot make any course movement in TRACS.
+The DECYP systems feeding into TRACS (i.e. EduPoint and Web Preferences) will not update student course enrolment information within TRACS.
+NB: this is not a new process compared to previous years.

-Following these closure dates, schools may make a request to TASC for course changes, see ‘Course change process (after closure date)’ below.
+For exceptional course movements following these closure dates, schools can make a request to TASC.
+See ‘Course change process (after closure date)’ below.

-Following the closure date, schools may make a request to TASC for a change in student course enrolment.
+Following the closure date, schools may make a request to TASC for a change in student course enrolment (for example: movement into a lower-level course; enrolment of a student from another school)

 • evidence of individual student participation (attendance records and assessment records) in the previous and ‘new’ course (examples of completed assessment tasks may be requested)